ccie18643/PyTCP/README.md

 #### ARP Probe/Announcement mechanism
  - stack is using ARP Probes to find any possible conflicts for every IP address that has been configured
  - one of IP addresses (192.168.9.102) is already taken so stack gets notified about it and skips it
- - rest of IP addesses are free so stack claims them by sending ARP Announcement for each of them
+ - rest of IP addresses are free so stack claims them by sending ARP Announcement for each of them

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/main/pictures/ip_arp_probe_01.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/main/pictures/ip_arp_probe_02.png)